 My Final Thoughts!

 After discovering what family history you have in your own homes and asking your relatives for help your next step is census records.

-These records can give you so much information that you can use to no to only build your family tree but also a picture of your ancestors lives.
+These records can give you so much information that you can use not to only build your family tree but also a picture of your ancestors’ lives.

 These records are single-handledly the most important resource that a genealogist can use.

 With that said I hope that I have made your next step that much easier.